Lem Moon Sing v. United States: Background

-Lem Moon Sing was a Chinese-born man who worked in the United States as a merchant.
-He conducted his work legally and had permanent domicile in San Francisco.
+Lem Moon Sing was a Chinese immigrant who worked in the United States as a merchant.
+He conducted his work and had permanent domicile in San Francisco.
 On January 30th, 1894, Sing began a year-long visit to China.
-During this time, the Appropriation Act was put into place on August 18th, 1894, which reinforced the Chinese Exclusion Act that aims to "prevent unlawful entry of Chinese into the United States."
-The law also stated that immigration and customs officers had the final say on whether someone is admitted entry unless the decision is reversed by the Secretary of the Treasury.
+During his absence, and under appropriations related to immigration enforcement, Congress passed a rider to the Sundry Civil Service Appropriations Act, 1895, which further strengthened the administrative finality first established under section 8 of the Immigration Act of 1891.
+This strengthened administrative finality provision read as follows:

 Upon Sing's return to the United States on November 3rd, 1894, he applied to be readmitted and had complications doing so.
 He explained that he was a merchant in the United States and he had two non-Chinese individuals testify on his behalf.
 His name did not show up with the firm that he was a part of, resulting in his application to re-enter being denied and then him being detained.